Sushmita Sen

-Sushmita Sen (/bn/; born 19 November 1975) is an Indian actress and beauty pageant titleholder, who was crowned Miss Universe 1994, becoming the first Indian woman to win the title.
+Sushmita Sen (/bn/; born 19 November 1975) is an Indian actress and beauty pageant titleholder, who was crowned Miss Universe 1994, becoming the first Indian woman to win the Miss Universe title.
 Sen has since predominantly worked in Hindi films, and is a recipient of a Filmfare Award and a Filmfare OTT Award.

-Sushmita made her acting debut playing a fictionalised version of herself in the thriller Dastak (1996).
+Sen made her acting debut playing a fictionalised version of herself in the thriller Dastak (1996).
 She won the Filmfare Award for Best Supporting Actress for her performance as the girlfriend of a married man in the comedy film Biwi No.1 (1999), and was also nominated in the category for her roles in the dramas Sirf Tum (1999) and Filhaal...
 (2002).
 Her other commercially successful films were Aankhen (2002), Main Hoon Na (2004), and Maine Pyaar Kyun Kiya?
 (2005).
 After a career downturn and hiatus, Sen starred in the drama series Aarya (2020–2024), winning a Filmfare OTT Award, and portrayed transgender activist Shreegauri Sawant in the miniseries Taali (2023).

-Early life
+Early life & education

 Sen was born on 19 November 1975, into a Bengali Baidya family in Hyderabad to Shubeer Sen, a former Indian Air Force Wing Commander, and Subhra Sen, a jewellery designer and owner of a Dubai-based store.
 She has a younger brother named Rajeev Sen, who was married to television actress Charu Asopa.

 Sen attended Air Force Golden Jubilee Institute in New Delhi, and St. Ann's High School in Secunderabad.
 She enrolled in a bachelor's degree in Political Science in the 2007–08 academic session at School of Open Learning, Delhi University but withdrew her admission later.
 She did not pursue any further higher education.

+In January 2026, Sen received doctorate degree from Invertis University, Bareilly during 12th convocation ceremony held at the campus of the University.